This page is from APP, the official source of professional practice for policing.

 - Freedom of Information Act (FOIA) 2000.

-- other codes, such as the Code of Practice on the management of records issued under the FOIA 2000 s 46 and the Surveillance Camera Code of Practice 2013.
+- Other codes, such as the Code of Practice on the Management of Records issued under s46 of the FOIA 2000 and the Surveillance Camera Code of Practice 2013.

 Some key points to consider when managing the review, retention and disposal of police information are:

-- adherence to the principles in the MoPI Code of Practice
+- adherence to the principles in the Police information and records management Code of Practice

 - the policing purpose that justifies retention